Updated 10 December 2016

-The NOW (New and Old Worlds) fossil mammal database contains information mainly about Eurasian Miocene to Pleistocene land mammal taxa and localities.
-The emphasis of the database has been on the European Miocene and Pliocene but African localities are currently being added and updated, and North American localities will also be visible to the public in 2014.
-The temporal scale is also currently becoming wider, with both Pleistocene and Paleogene localities being added into the database.
-The NOW database is maintained and coordinated at the University of Helsinki by Mikael Fortelius in collaboration with an international advisory board.
+The NOW (New and Old Worlds) fossil mammal database contains information about Cenozoic land mammal taxa and localities.
+The emphasis of the database has been on the European Miocene and Pliocene but North American localities, covering the whole Cenozoic, were added to the public database in 2016.
+African localities are currently being added and updated, and the temporal scale is also becoming wider for both Eurasia and Africa, with Pleistocene and Paleogene localities being added into the database.
+The NOW database is maintained and coordinated by Mikael Fortelius in collaboration with associate coordinators, a steering group and an international advisory board.

 The nucleus of the database is a locality table and a species table, relationally linked by means of a locality-species correlation table (in essence, a table of localities and their faunal lists).
 Additions and updates are tied to references.
 The aim of the database is that each species (including higher taxa such as "Machairodontini indet. large sp." or "Rhinocerotidae indet. indet.") is given certain attributes describing anatomy and inferred diet, locomotion and other properties.
 Similarly, the geographic location, age, stratigraphy, lithology, taphonomy and environmental interpretation of each locality is described to the extent that these are known.
 It is also worth noting that not all datasets that have been added to NOW are of equal quality, and users should be aware of this fact.
+Please also note that in the North American data spatially or temporally close localities have been have been fused to more inclusive spatiotemporal entities prior to entry, whereas in the Old World the localities are in most cases individual sites.
+This does not affect the analysis on continental or regional levels (see e.g. Jernvall & Fortelius 2002, 2004, available from Publications), but might affect locality-to-locality comparisons between North America and the Old World.
 Revision of the data by NOW advisory board members and all users is an ongoing process and an integral part of the NOW project.

-The NOW Database should be cited as follows: Fortelius, M. (coordinator) [year].
+The NOW Community [year].
 New and Old Worlds Database of Fossil Mammals (NOW).
-University of Helsinki. http://www.helsinki.fi/science/now/.
+Licensed under CC BY 4.0.
+Release [number of release], retrieved [download date] from http://www.helsinki.fi/science/now/.

 The PHP-based user interface was planned and developed mainly by Gudrun Evans, who also created the previous one, and finished by Mr. Jouni Vepsäläinen of Enporia Ltd.